-Putin dismisses accusations of meddling in U.S. election
+Putin rejects accusations of meddling in U.S. election

 “Trump is the most pro-Russian presidential candidate ever,” said Max Boot, a senior fellow for national security studies at the Council of Foreign Relations.
 “Putin no doubt sees a once-in-a-lifetime opportunity to reorient U.S. foreign policy in his direction by electing Trump.”

+A Russian ultra-nationalist ally of Putin who is known for his fiery rhetoric said Trump was the only person able to de-escalate dangerous tensions between Moscow and Washington, and predicted nuclear war if Clinton were elected.

+"Relations between Russia and the United States can't get any worse.
+The only way they can get worse is if a war starts," Vladimir Zhirinovsky, a flamboyant veteran lawmaker, told Reuters.

-Podesta said on Tuesday the FBI was investigating a “criminal hack” of his emails, and he tied the Trump campaign to the leaks by suggesting that a former Trump adviser, Roger Stone, had advance warning of the hacks.
+Clinton campaign chairman Podesta said on Tuesday the FBI was investigating a “criminal hack” of his emails, and he tied the Trump campaign to the leaks by suggesting that a former Trump adviser, Roger Stone, had advance warning of the hacks.

-The Trump campaign has not responded to the allegation about Stone, but Trump has denied any coordination with the Russian government to embarrass Clinton - and has even questioned whether any hacks actually occurred.
+The Trump campaign has not responded to the allegation about Stone, but Trump has denied any coordination with the Russian government to embarrass Clinton.

-"I notice anything wrong happens, they like to say the Russians," Trump said during Sunday’s presidential debate.
-"She doesn't know if it's the Russians doing the hacking.
-Maybe there is no hacking."

-But Trump has made clear he supports WikiLeaks’ efforts.
+He has, however, made clear he supports WikiLeaks’ efforts.
 “I love WikiLeaks,” he said at a rally in Pennsylvania on Tuesday.

-The U.S. has an ongoing criminal investigation into Assange’s publishing of classified material.
+The United States has an ongoing criminal investigation into Assange’s publishing of classified material.
 Clinton has been a fierce critic of Assange, who remains at the Ecuadorean embassy in London where he sought refuge in 2012 to avoid possible extradition to Sweden.

-Last week, the Office of the Director of National Intelligence and Department of Homeland Security said in a joint statement that the government was confident the hacks of Democratic political groups and campaign officials originated from high levels of the Russian government.
+Last week, the Office of the Director of National Intelligence and Department of Homeland Security said the government was confident the hacks of Democratic political groups and campaign officials originated from high levels of the Russian government.

 The White House on Tuesday promised a “proportional” response to Russia over the hacks.

-In an interview with CNN, Russian Foreign Minister Sergei Lavrov said the United States had offered no proof of his government’s involvement, and suggested Moscow was unconcerned about possible reprisals.
+Russian Foreign Minister Sergei Lavrov told CNN the United States has offered no proof of his government’s involvement, and suggested Moscow was unconcerned about possible reprisals.

 “If they decided to do something, let them do it,” Lavrov said.

-(Additional reporting by Amanda Becker, Ginger Gibson, Mark Hosenball, Luciana Lopez and Alexander Winning; Writing by James Oliphant; Editing by Caren Bohan and Frances Kerry)
+(Additional reporting by Steve Holland, Amanda Becker, Ginger Gibson, Mark Hosenball, Luciana Lopez and Alexander Winning; Writing by James Oliphant; Editing by Frances Kerry and Alistair Bell)